 5. It offers you new options to approach your challenges

-This way, the Enneagram doesn’t just help you understand yourself better, it also helps you understand other people’s unique viewpoints.
-Everyone has their personality type, their favorite strategy, or their favorite room in the house if you will.
-By understanding people’s unique type you will be able to have much more compassion, grace and appreciation for them.
+This way, the Enneagram doesn’t just help you understand yourself better, it also helps you understand where other people are coming from.
+Everyone lives inside their own little story.
+This story shapes their personality type, their favorite strategies, or, so to say, the favorite room in their house they’ve decided to stay in.

-Instead, it’s a path – a road that you will have to travel, very likely for the rest of your life.
-The Enneagram is a fascinating and complex tool for more awareness of who you and the people around you are, but to become able to use this tool is a learning process, just like learning to use any other complex tool would be.
+Instead, it’s a path – a road that you will be travelling for the rest of your life.
+The Enneagram is a powerful tool for self-discovery and understanding the people around you, but getting good at using this tool is a learning process, just like learning to use any other complex tool would be.